nico-herrera/espn-fantasy-ai-summary/README.md

 ## Weekly Summary Generation

-The weekly summary generation is handled automatically by the application.
-There's no separate command to run for generating summaries manually.
-The process is typically triggered by:
+The weekly summary generation is handled automatically by the application through a cron job.
+The cron job runs every Tuesday at midnight CST, triggering the update process to pull the newest data.

-1. A scheduled task (e.g., a cron job) that hits the update API endpoint
-2. User interactions within the application that require fresh data

 ## API Endpoint